ono7/dotfiles/_info/programming_overloading.md

 ```

+- Fix (mental model)
+  When you hear “overload,” think:
+  “This operator now handles more types than it originally did.”

   One operator → many meanings → “overloading.”